vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 There’s no way you would need to load such niche code every time Vim starts.
 You probably wouldn’t even want all of it to load it every time you edit a Perl file—after all, how likely are you to bump the version number of a script every time you look at it?
+We’d like to arrange to load all this only when it’s actually needed.

 ### Autoloading from mappings to functions